 List of famous female game designers, listed by their level of prominence with photos when available.
 This greatest female game designers list contains the most prominent and top females known for being game designers.
 There are thousand of females working as game designers in the world, but this list highlights only the most notable ones.
 Historic game designers have worked hard to become the best that they can be, so if you're a female aspiring to be a game designer then the people below should give you inspiration.

 The list you're viewing has a variety of people in it, like Barbara G. Young and Oral Coster.While this isn't a list of all female game designers, it does answer the questions "Who are the most famous female game designers?" and "Who are the best female game designers?"

-Roberta Williams is an American video game designer, writer and a co-founder of Sierra On-Line, who developed her first game while living in Simi Valley, California.
-She is most famous for her pioneering work in the field of graphic adventure games with titles such as Mystery House, the King's Quest series, and Phantasmagoria.
+Roberta Williams (born February 16, 1953) is an American video game designer, writer, and a co-founder of Sierra On-Line (later known as Sierra Entertainment), who developed her first game while living in Simi Valley, California.
+She is most famous for her work in the field of graphic adventure games with titles such as Mystery House, the King's Quest series, and Phantasmagoria.
 She is married to Ken Williams and retired from her career in 1999.
-Roberta Williams is one of the most influential PC game designers of the eighties and nineties, and has been credited with creating the graphic adventure genre. ...more on Wikipedia
+Roberta Williams is one of the most influential PC game designers of the 1980s and 1990s, and has been credited with creating the graphic adventure genre. ...more on Wikipedia